‘House of Secrets: The Burari Deaths’ review: Darkness and some light in Netflix docuseries

 Perhaps the most chilling moments follow the discovery of 11 diaries, maintained over an 11-year-period.
 In these hand-written pages lie pointers to the manner in which deep faith can descend into outright delusion and, aided by an unequal power dynamic, can prompt a family to take extreme measures.

-Although Lalit appears to have been the family’s de facto head, it’s difficult to portray him as the head of a miniature cult.
+Although Lalit appears to have been the family’s de facto head, it’s difficult to portray him as the leader of a miniature cult.
 The diaries reveal tensions within the seemingly harmonious family unit.
 The lavish engagement of Lalit’s niece mere days before the deaths similarly undermines the theory that Lalit wanted to keep his brood together at any cost.

 Videos of the engagement show the family enjoying the celebration.
 Since the fiance and his family have not been interviewed for the series, it’s hard to learn much about Lalit’s role in arranging this match and the niece’s own feelings.

 What does the engagement say about the Chundawats’ zeal in keeping up appearances?
-Even after three episodes, extensive research and interviews that suggest curiosity and effort on the part of the makers, the house in Burara still holds on to its secrets.
+Even after three episodes, extensive research and interviews that suggest curiosity and effort on the part of the makers, the house in Burari still holds on to its secrets.

 Respond to this article with a post